kevinco26/PebbleFace/README.md

 # PebbleFace
 Pebble Watch App - Medicine tracker/reminder.

-USAGE:
+INSTALLATION:
-install node
+brew install node

-install npm
+node install npm

-install hapi
+npm install hapi

-With OSX it can be done by using homebew from the terminal

-USAGE:
+RUN:
 run in terminal:
 node getRequest
-copy the url of the local server in the ajax requests( on the pebble.js file) compile and run the pebble.js file
+copy the url of the local server in the ajax requests( on the app.js file)

+FOR PEBBLE SDK 3.0:
+Go to the pebblejs directory and run the following commands: pebble build pebble install --emulator basalt

+App currently works for one reminder only.
+Working on updates.